TL;DR

 The task

-You need to read a 10-K / annual report quickly — for competitive analysis, due diligence, partnership, or because someone asked you to.
-The full PDF is 100-300 pages.
-You want a one-page brief with the business model, revenue breakdown, biggest risks, biggest opportunity, and the line the CEO is most proud of versus the line they buried.
+You need to read an annual report fast — for competitive analysis, due diligence, a partnership review, or because a manager dropped it on your desk.
+The full PDF is 100-300 pages, and roughly 60% of it is risk-factor boilerplate, legal disclaimers, and standardized financial-statement tables.
+You want a one-page brief: the business model, revenue breakdown by segment, the three biggest risks, the single biggest opportunity, and the gap between the line the CEO is proudest of and the line they buried.
 The brief is for you, not the regulator — write for clarity, not compliance.

 When AI helps — and when it does not